yuri-sevatz/cyber_breach/README.md

 ## Usage

-cyber_breach works by either taking a screenshot of a running game, or importing an image from a file.
+cyber_breach works by taking a screenshot of a running game, parsing it, solving it, and then generating clicks on the running game.

 ```
-Usage: cyber_breach.exe [-h] [--load INPUT] [--save OUTPUT]
+Usage: cyber_breach.exe [-h] [-l INPUT] [-s OUTPUT] [--no-autoclick]

-Cyberpunk 2077 - Breach Solver
+Cyberpunk 2077 - Breach Protocol Auto-Solver

 optional arguments:
   -h, --help            show this help message and exit
   --load INPUT, -l INPUT
-                        input image to load screenshot (default: screenshot)
+                        input file to load screenshot (default: capture)
   --save OUTPUT, -s OUTPUT
-                        output dir to save screenshot (default: disabled)
+                        output directory to save screenshot (default: disabled)
+  --no-autoclick
+                        turn off auto-clicking (default: autoclick, iff capture)

-By default, cyber_breach.exe will take screenshots from a running copy of CP2077
+By default cyber_breach.exe will capture and auto-click a running copy of CP2077
 ```

 When you launch cyber_breach, it tries to detect from a running instance of CP2077 (or from a previously saved image):